Getting started with ChurchSuite

 Funds, online giving (optional), giver profiles, Gift Aid settings (UK only), Gift Aid declarations (UK only), pledges.

-Finally, we do encourage churches to revisit their Data Protection policies and procedures in the light of the features and functionality they'll use within ChurchSuite.
+We do encourage all organisations to revisit their Data Protection policies and procedures in the light of the features and functionality they'll use within ChurchSuite.
 Question you might consider include:

-- Do people know what data is being stored by the church and the purpose for which it is used?
+- Do people know what personal information is being stored/processed by the church and the purpose for which it is used?
+For each type of information being processed, do we have a lawful basis for processing and is our privacy notice up to date?

 - Do people understand that only appropriate users have access to data, the security protections in place and their permissions?